 Section 162(m) of the Internal Revenue Code limits deductibility of certain compensation for the Company's Chief Executive Officer and the four other most highly compensated executive officers employed at year-end to \$1 million per year, unless the compensation is performance-based within the meaning of Section 162(m).
 Compensation is performance based for this purpose if, among other requirements, the shareholders of the Company approve the performance goals on which award payments are based.
 Shareholders have previously approved the USEC Inc. 1999 Equity Incentive Plan.
-Accordingly, provided the other requirements of Section 162(m) are satisfied, awards that are based on the attainment of the performance goals established under that plan will qualify as performance-based compensation under Section 162(m).
-While the Committee intends to rely on performance-based compensation programs to preserve the deductibility of compensation paid to the executive officers to the extent consistent with its overall compensation policy, it reserves the authority to award non-deductible compensation in certain circumstances as it deems appropriate.
+Accordingly, provided the other requirements of Section 162(m) are satisfied, awards that are based on the attainment of the performance goals established under that plan will qualify as performance-based compensation programs to preserve the deductibility of compensation paid to the executive officers to the extent consistent with its overall compensation policy, it reserves the authority to award non-deductible compensation in certain circumstances as it deems appropriate.